Odjit/KindredArenas/README.md

 A note about on/off commands: All arenas/elysiums are globally on at server start.
 If you are globally turning off all arenas/elysiums, that will not persist through server restart.
 If you are disabling a specific arena/elysium, that will persist through server restart.

+New Addition: Region commands.
-Regions are a way to set PvP or PvE status for a specific area.
-This is useful for setting up areas that are always PvP or PvE regardless of the time of day.
+Regions are a way to set PvP or PvE status for a specific region.
+This is useful for setting up areas that are always PvP or PvE regardless of the time of day (PvPTime).
 Keep in mind through, any Arenas or Elysiums will still follow the normal rules according to PvPTime.
 So if Dunley is set to PvE always, but there is an Arena in the coliseum, the coliseum will still be PvP.
 However, if PvPtime becomes active, and it switches to Elysiums, that arena in the coliseum will no longer work (though Dunley will remain PvE).

 ---